vrodpi/sql-practice/README.md

 - GROUP BY
 - Subqueries
 - Joins
-- Common Table Expressions (CTEs)
-- Window Functions

 More exercises will be added as I continue learning and practicing.

 ## Requirements

 - DB Browser for SQLite (or any SQLite-compatible client)
-- `Northwind.db` included in this repository
+- `northwind.db` included in this repository

 ## Running the Scripts

-1. Open `database/Northwind.db` in your preferred SQLite client.
+1. Open `database/northwind.db` in your preferred SQLite client.
 2. Open any script from the `scripts/` directory.
 3. Execute the query.